pt.reyes

 Alvy Ray Smith designed and rendered the flowering plants using his procedural graftal software.
 Cf white.sands.

-The picture was rendered using an Ikonas graphics processor and framebuffers,.
-It took about a month to execute mainly because it had to be executed by parts, the final resolution of the original image - 4096x4096, 24 bits per pixel - being far greater than that of our framebuffer.
-The piece was scanned onto film with a COLOR FIRE 240, courtesy of MacDonald Dettwiler and Associates, Ltd.
+The picture was rendered and composited using a VAX computer with an Ikonas framebuffer as picture memory.
+It took about a month to execute mainly because it had to be executed by parts, the final resolution of the desired image - 2048x2048 pixels, 24 bits per pixel - being far greater than that of our framebuffer (512x512 pixels).
+So 16 complete framebuffer-sized tiles were rendered and composited in a 4x4 tiling.
+The piece was scanned onto film at full resolution with a COLOR FIRE 240, courtesy of MacDonald Dettwiler and Associates, Ltd.